www.scantips.com

 Focal Length A mm, Distance:

-Focal Length B mm,
+Focal Length B mm, (at same f/stop)

-"The Same Depth of Field for Same Size Image"
+The Same Depth of Field for Same Size Image

-This rule of thumb is an old well known adage.
-It means if at the same f/stop and same sensor size, adjusting the camera distance of different lenses to all show the same subject size in the frame (which is simply the same Field of View) will also have the same Depth of Field (at the focused distance).
-This is speaking of at the subject (the background FOV and DOF will still vary with focal length).
+And if Also the same f/stop number, it will also have the same Depth of Field there.
+This is speaking of at the subject (the Background FoV and DoF will still vary with focal length because not at same Equivalent distance).
 It means that for the same sensor size, when lenses of different focal lengths are using the same f/stop, and are adjusted to stand at "equivalent distances" which have the same subject size, then in those adjusted cases, all lenses of different focal lengths have the Same Field of View and same Depth of Field span (at the subject)

-The "same FoV and same DOF at subject" is pretty much true, but it is more true when the lens focus distance is less than 1/4 of its hyperfocal (see Google).
+The "same FoV and same DoF at subject" is pretty much true, but it is more true when the lens focus distance is less than 1/4 of its hyperfocal (see Google).
 Which seems realistically true of portrait situations.
-That is speaking of the same FoV and DOF at the subject (not at the background), which is same subject size, but Not necessarily the "same image", because perspective depends on the distance where the camera stands (and perspective can be horrible when standing too close).
+That is speaking of the same FoV and DoF at the subject (not at the background), which is same subject size, but Not necessarily the "same image", because perspective depends on the distance where the camera stands (and perspective can be horrible when standing too close).
 And FWIW, for focus arbitrarily at 7 feet for the shorter lens, the 1/4 rule extends about two stops to the left in the hyperfocal chart above, about two stops wider aperture than the yellow half of hyperfocal limit.
-Two stops more open doubles hyperfocal distance.
+Two aperture stops open more doubles hyperfocal distance.

 The lenses (on same camera, using same f/stop) do have the same Depth of Field at the subject, if subject distance is adjusted for same Field of View there (which I'm calling "equivalent distances").
 But the more distant background is a very different situation then, longer lens have a much smaller view of that background, which is also blurred more with the longer lens.
-And then the longer lens has advantage of being able to stop down a little more, winning with more DOF at the subject, and still winning with more blur at the background (if background is not too close behind subject).
+And then the longer lens has advantage of being able to stop down a little more, winning with more DoF at the subject, and still winning with more blur at the background (if background is not too close behind subject).

 But if the goal is to Not blur the background (as in Landscapes), then stopping down more helps (with a larger f/stop Number).
 Stopping down much increases diffraction (costing some sharpness), but when needed, the Depth of Field gain normally can be a much greater benefit than the smaller loss hurts.
 Don't be afraid to use f/22 or the maximum f/stop when and if it is really needed, which yes, is extreme, but it can solve big problems, which is why the lens offers it.
 Or a shorter focal length will also increase Depth of Field (but that also increases the Field of View, which makes objects in it smaller, but which may still be OK).
 See the hyperfocal section above.